opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 # API Usage #

-Consider a scenario where a Vendor A wishes to extend the SAI pipeline functionality with a custom feature which can be modeled with a P4 match-action table but is not yet supported in SAI.
-Let say this new feature classifies incoming packets based on packet field tuples SIP, DIP and sets the traffic class tc.
-As mentioned earlier the proposal does not deal with the implementation details of data pipeline by each individual vendor, thus the relative position of this table in the SAI pipeline is not part of the specification and is vendor dependent.
+Let say that we have a new feature that classifies incoming packets based on packet field tuples SIP, DIP and sets the traffic class tc, and that such a feature does not already exist in SAI.
+Such a feature can be implemented via the new Extension API proposed.
+The proposal in itself does not specify the relative position of this new feature table in SAI pipeline.
 It's up to the vendor to decide whether this table will come after the SAI QoS tables or before and resolve any conflict that would arise from the actions of the QoS tables and the new P4 Extension Table.
 This simple feature can be expressed in P4 as below.

 ```
 table flow_classification {